CMS-Enterprise/eks-core/qa_testing/documentation/readme.md

 The _**qa_testing framework**_ is a collection of tools and scripts that can be used to test the quality of the codebase.
 The framework is designed with the end goal to be run in a CI/CD pipeline, but currently would be run locally against remote target clusters.

 The _**qa_testing directory**_ is a self-contained directory that is designed to be run from any directory within the repo, but specifically with the intent to be run from the 'cluster' ( currently the 'example' ) directory.
-All bash scripts, python code, robot tests, and dependencies for these tools dynamically pull any remote GitHub or other community resources and build store them locally, self-contained within the _qa_testing_ directory.
+All bash scripts, python code, robot tests, and dependencies for these tools are dynamically pulled from remote GitHub or other community resources and build store them locally, self-contained within the _qa_testing_ directory.

+_**Note:**_ A CI system will **_need_** internet access for the assumed functionality ro dynamically pull community resources.

 The _**qa_testing framework**_ contains the following directories: